MonicaYupa/CSVtoCanvasMessages/README.md

 # CSVtoCanvasMessages
- This Python script generates and send individual messages to students in Canvas course based on data in a CSV file
+ This Python script generates and sends individual messages to students in Canvas course based on data in a CSV file